Theo Walcott: Endorsements

 When Walcott was 14 years old, he signed an endorsement deal with American sportswear and equipment supplier, Nike.
 In November 2012 he appeared in an advert for the new Nike Green Speed II alongside Eden Hazard and Raheem Sterling.

 In February 2015, Walcott announced a new sponsorship deal with Adidas.
 Walcott appeared in an advert for Adidas in August 2016, showing off his skills in dribbling and flicking a ball into the open top of a wheelie bin.

 Walcott features in EA Sports' FIFA video game series.
 One of his goal celebrations – 'pat-a-cake' dance with Mesut Özil – appears in FIFA 14.

 Books

 Walcott currently has four published books – "T.J. and the Hat-Trick", "T.J. and the Penalty", "T.J. and the Winning Goal" and "T.J. and the Cup Run".
 The first two were published in April 2010, with the latter two being published in August 2010.
 All four were published by Corgi Children's.

 In August 2011, Walcott's autobiography Theo: Growing Up Fast was published by Bantam Press.
 The book caused controversy because of his criticism of England manager Fabio Capello, whom he describes as "cold and clinical".

+Media career

+In the summer of 2024, Walcott joined Match Of The Day as a studio analyst.